 DESCRIPTION: VCTC Intercity transit service provides high-quality bus service between the cities of Ventura County, to and from rail and local bus services, with service extending into Los Angeles and Santa Barbara Counties.
 The system provides vital regional service for all citizens including "transit-dependent", as well as for those who are "choice-riders."
-The fleet is equipped with complimentary WiFi, reclining seats, and made up of commuter-style coaches.
-In light of a recent fare increase and the College Ride promotion, the Farebox revenues projection assumes only a modest increase from last year.
-Following the completion of the vehicle purchases, year over year expenditures are down significantly.
+The fleet is equipped with complimentary Wi-Fi, reclining seats, and made up of commuter-style coaches.
+In light of a recent fare increase and the College Ride promotion, the Farebox revenues projection assumes similar revenues from last year.
+Following the completion of the vehicle purchases, actual year over year expenditures are down significantly-however inclusion of depreciation (which was previously excluded) lessens the reflected decrease.